How To Avoid Lengthy Jail Time in a DWI/DUI Case

 How To Minimize or Potentially Avoid Jail Time for a DWI/DUI

 The real question is, how can you convince a judge to give you community service instead of significant jail time.
 One way is to reach a plea bargain with the prosecutor.
-Your lawyer could work with the prosecutor to agree on an appropriate penalty if you were to plead guilty.
+Your Arkansas defense attorney could work with the prosecutor to agree on an appropriate penalty if you were to plead guilty.
 If they recommend public service instead of jail, the judge may agree.

 Another option is to plead guilty and ask the judge for a lenient sentence.